 You have 2 options:

 - An elimination diet that restricts common problem foods for a time, such as wheat, gluten, dairy, soy, corn, and nightshade vegetables.
 The Autoimmune Protocol Diet (AIP) or the ITIS elimination diets may be helpful for joint pain.
-Or I can guide you through an effective elimination diet (and all the other principles discussed in this article) in my online Joint Pain Course.
+Or I can guide you through an effective elimination diet (and all the other principles discussed in this article) in my online Conquer Joint Pain with Food Program.

 If you want to learn more about these options, I wrote a very thorough article: The 4 Best (+7 Worst) Food Sensitivity Tests.